Teeth Health

 What Causes Missing Teeth?

 There’s a number of reasons as to why your teeth may fall out.
 This could be due to an accident, trauma, medical condition, smoking or other lifestyle choices.
 Alcohol and illegal narcotics are also accredited to causing teeth loss.
+Some people do not develop teeth as might be expected.

 What happens if a Missing Tooth is Not Treated?